angular/angular/src/cdk/scrolling/scrolling.md

 The `scrolling` package provides helpers for directives that react to scroll events.

 ### cdkScrollable and ScrollDispatcher
-The `cdkScrollable` directive and the `ScrollDispatcher` service to together to allow components to react to scrolling in any of its ancestor scrolling containers.
+The `cdkScrollable` directive and the `ScrollDispatcher` service together allow components to react to scrolling in any of its ancestor scrolling containers.

 The `cdkScrollable` directive should be applied to any element that acts as a scrolling container.